jaywcjlove/awesome-swift-macos-apps/README.md

 ## Productivity

 - [Calculeta](https://github.com/varol/Calculeta) - Calculator for macOS which working on statusbar.
-- [DevUtils.app](https://github.com/DevUtilsApp/DevUtils-app) - Developer Utilities for macOS, helps you with your tiny daily tasks with just a single click! i.e., JSON Formatter, UUID Generator...
 - [KeyHolder](https://github.com/Clipy/KeyHolder) - Record shortcuts in macOS, like Alfred.app.
 - [Kiwix](https://github.com/kiwix/apple) - Kiwix for iOS and macOS, build on Swift.
 - [Layout Designer for UICollectionView](https://github.com/amirdew/CollectionViewPagingLayout) - A simple but powerful tool that helps you make complex layouts for UICollectionView.